coder/coder/docs/admin/architectures/index.md

 - Enable _High Availability_ mode for database engine for large scale deployments.

-With enabled database encryption feature in Coder, consider allocating an additional CPU core to every `coderd` replica.
+If you enable [database encryption](../encryption.md) in Coder, consider allocating an additional CPU core to every `coderd` replica.

 #### Performance optimization guidelines